nevware21/chromacon/README.md

 ## Documentation and Details

-See the [documentation](https://nevware21.github.io/chromacon/) to access the API docs generated from source code via TypeDoc for a full list and details of all available types, functions, and interfaces with included examples.
+See the [API Reference](https://nevware21.github.io/chromacon/#api-reference) generated from source code via TypeDoc for a full list and details of all available types, functions, and interfaces with included examples.

 See [Browser Support](#browser-support) for details on the supported browser environments.